Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 Cons:

-- Output style can feel stiff
+- Output style can feel stiff compared to Jasper or Writesonic

 - Article generation limits on lower tiers

-- Less versatile for marketing copy
+- Less versatile for pure marketing copy use cases

 Detailed Feature Comparison Matrix